popelucha/ESSLLI-2025/03_description_logic/README.md

 ## Problems with FOPL Conversion

-* not all sentences can be converted into FOPL formulae
+* not all sentences can be converted into FOPL formulas
 * natural language sentence can have different interpretations

 Almost every hour, an American dies of melanoma.